mynlp/jigg/README.md

 ### Command line usage

 To get CCG parses from raw sentences, a pipeline module `enju.pipeline.Pipeline` is useful.
 You can use it both from your Java or Scala code or command line.
-For example, the command below reads sentences from `sample.txt` and output as XML format in `sample.txt.xml`.
+For example, the command below reads sentences from `sample.txt` and output to `sample.txt.xml` in XML format.

 ```bash
 $ cat sample.txt